-Due to the fact that one of the destinations is an Azure Synapse Analytics dedicated SQL Pool.
+Due to the fact that one of the destinations is a dedicated SQL Pool as you can see below.
 However, I had to truncate the name of the stage otherwise it would have looked very cluttered.
 You can read that post in detail here.

-After the initial dacpac is created, unit tests are performed before any deployments take place.
-As you can see in the deployment pipeline below.
+Unit tests are performed before any environments are updated.
+To catch any potential issues with updates.
+As you can see in the deployment pipeline below

 How is this possible?
 Well, the database project in the Azure DevOps repository is based on a SQL Server database.
-During the ‘Build’ stage a dacpac file is created.
-In the ‘Unit Testing’ stage the dacpac is deployed to a SQL Server instance running in a container.
-So that unit tests can be performed on the database.
+First the ‘Build’ stage takes place.
+During this stage an initial dacpac file is created.
+Based a SQL Database Project that exists in a repository within Azure Repos.

 tSQLt unit tests

-For this particular pipeline, the unit tests are done using tSQLt.
+To clarify, the unit tests are done in this deployment pipeline using tSQLt.
 Sander Stad done the groundwork for this stage since he is the tSQLt expert.
 In fact, Sander has created an open source tSQLt test generator.
 You can read more about that in detail here.

 Now, there are some things to take into consideration if you are going to deploy to a dedicated SQL Pool based on a SQL Server database.
 One important thing is the fact that there are T-SQL differences between the SQL Server database and a dedicated SQL Pool.

-Depending on its intended use, you might want to consider optimizing the objects behind the scenes before deploying to Azure Synapse Analytics.
+Depending on its intended use, you might want to consider optimizing the objects behind the scenes before deploying to dedicated SQL Pools.
 Just like you can do with other ETL processes.

-For example, in the pipeline above I created multiple dacpac files based on one database project.
+For example, in the pipeline above I created multiple dacpac files based on one database project in a repository.
 I did this to be able to deploy to different database types whilst keeping one source of truth.
 You can read about this in more detail here.

-So, for Azure Synapse Analytics deployments, you can change things like the files that contain your table schemas behind the scenes to make them optimal for use.
+For Azure Synapse Analytics deployments, you can do various things in your pipeline.
+For example, you can change the files that contain your table schemas behind the scenes.
+So that you can make them optimal for use.

-On a side note, Sander Stad and I will be covering deploying to dedicated SQL Pools at Data Toboggan.
-Which is a free online conference consisting of 12 sessions.
+On a side note, myself and Sander Stad covered deploying to dedicated SQL Pools at Data Toboggan.
+Which was a free online conference consisting of 12 sessions.
 All touching elements of Azure Synapse Analytics.